maurice1979/mushroom-identifier/README.md

 # **DISCLAIMER**

-This project is not intended to provide a 100% effective mushrooom identification, and tehre
+Identifying mushrooms from just a picture and a brief description can be very difficult.

+This project is not intended to provide a 100% effective mushrooom identification.
+Thus, if you plan to collect mushrooms to be eaten, misidentified mushrooms can make you sick or kill you.
+Do not eat mushrooms you are not 100% certain of.
+Use many resources, and be skeptical of your own conclusions.
+This project takes no responsibility for damage caused by wrong identifications.
+If you continue, you agree to view this website under these terms.